University of Zadar

-The University of Zadar (Sveučilište u Zadru, Universitas Studiorum Iadertina) is a university located in Zadar, Croatia.
-The university in its present form was founded in 2002, but can trace its lineage to 1396, thus making it the oldest tertiary institution in Croatia and one of the oldest in Europe.
+The University of Zadar (Sveučilište u Zadru, Universitas Studiorum Iadertina) is a public university located in Zadar, Croatia.
+The university in its present form was founded in 2002, but can trace its lineage to 1396, thus making it the oldest higher education institution in Croatia, and one of the oldest in Europe.

 History

 The university was originally founded by the Dominicans in 1396 as Universitas Iadertina, a theological seminary, Iadera being the Latin name for Zadar.
 It was a continuation of the University of Dyrrachium, in Durrës (Dyrrhachium), Venice, then Republic of Venice, which had been created around 1380, and then transferred to Zadar in 1396, amid the mounting Turkish threats in Southeastern Europe, thereby becoming the University of Zadar.

 Consequently, it became the first institute of higher learning in the country.
 In 1807, it ceased being an independent institution and its functions were taken over by other local universities.
 In 1956, the University of Zagreb reconstituted it as a satellite campus for the Faculty of Philosophy division.
 The faculty later became part of the University of Split.
 Finally, in 2002, more than six centuries after the university's initial founding, the Croatian Parliament passed an act to allow for its full-fledged refounding.
 Now independent, the renewed University of Zadar opened its doors to students in January 2003.

 Since its reestablishment, the university has continued to grow.
 It had implemented the Bologna Process for the academic year of 2005-2006 as part of nationwide reform.
 A follow-up study showed that the move was beneficial and had improved its profile internationally.
 This allowed it to engage in collaborative research agreements and student exchange programmes with other reputable universities around the continent.
 It also has agreements with universities in South America and the United States.

 The first Croatian president, Franjo Tuđman, graduated from the University of Zadar in 1965, then part of the University of Zagreb.